 I wasn’t satisfied though and made another appointment with the GP I had previously seen.
 He didn’t record a 2cm difference but referred me to a paediatric consultant.

 Three long weeks later I had the appt and he immediately suspected a hip problem and sent us for an x-ray.
 The following day it was confirmed that Erin needed hip surgery.
 Now a little over a week later I am starting to understand the process that lies ahead.
 I have been told to expect a years treatment.
 It is going to have a massive impact on the family, I will need to take parental leave from work, all which could have been avoided if it had been picked up at birth.

 The success rate varies and this next section is quoted from orthopeadic topics:

 For the child discovered to have hip dysplasia within the first 6 weeks of life, treatment in a Pavlik harness is successful in more than 90% of cases.
 With successful treatment, the hips develop normally, and no long-term problems need be expected.

 For the child discovered to have hip dysplasia later in infancy, treatment is more prolonged or complicated, but good results with a normal hip can be expected.

 After the age of 1 year, treatment can definitely complicated, and results more guarded.
 Multiple operations are not unusual, and a normal hip may not result.

 The untreated hip causes a limp, which is not painful in childhood.
 However, arthritis develops early in adult life, and pain sets in.
 When pain is severe, joint replacement becomes necessary.

 If you have found yourself reading this blog post because of a DDH diagnosis do check out my other posts for support and advice.
-The products I found essential for looking after Erin in spica was the Totseat The Washable Squashable Highchair, and the Doomoo Seat – Baby Bean Bag which Erin even slept in a few nights when she could not get comfy, obviously she was supervised by me.
+The products I found essential for looking after Erin in a hip spica cast was the Totseat The Washable Squashable Highchair and the Doomoo Seat – Baby Bean Bag which Erin even slept in a few nights when she could not get comfy, obviously she was supervised by me.